Dances/Homecoming/ May Banquet

-LLHS Homecoming 2018 is the week of September 24-29, with a dance the night of September 29.
+LLHS Homecoming 2019 is the week of September 23-27, with a dance the night of September 28.
 In their class competitions, students will decorate hallways, doors, windows and floats, as well as produce class videos.
-The classes will center ideas around the chosen Homecoming theme.
+The classes will center ideas around the chosen Homecoming theme, Disney movies.

 The schedule leading up to that weekend includes: